dengyishuo/eTTR/README.md

-### About
+### About eTTR

-eTTR is an [R](https://www.r-project.org) package that provides the most popular technical analysis functions for financial market data.
+eTTR is an R package that provides the most popular technical analysis functions for financial market data.
 Many of these functions are used as components of systematic trading strategies and financial charts.
+The package also enables convenient generation of trading signals via `gen_Sig` function.
+Additionally, the `ebacktest` function allows for lightweight backtesting of trading signals, returning all investment performance metrics during becktest periods.
+Furthermore, it will enrich the visualization of technical indicators in the future, making it easier to interpret and analyze market trends through intuitive graphical representations.

-### Installation
+### Installation eTTR

 The current release is not available on CRAN.
 To install the development version, you need to clone the repository and build from source, or run one of:

 ```r
 # lightweight